pumpncode/ai-flags/static/setups/openai-text-davinci-003/openai-code-davinci-002/1/2/cri/description.md

-The flag of Costa Rica is a rectangular-shaped flag with an aspect ratio of 2:3.
-The flag is composed of five horizontal stripes, alternating in the colours blue, white, red, white, and blue from top to bottom.
-There is a large black and white triangle on the left side of the flag.
+The flag of Costa Rica consists of five horizontally striped alternately blue, white and red, with a red equilateral triangle at the hoist side and a white-capped blue Latin cross within it.
+The whole flag has a width-to-length ratio of 1:2.